technologiestiftung/bezirksregionenprofile/tsb-website/README.md

 1. The data folder contains the map data, the main data about Indikatoren and the routes.

 2. The static folder contains

-	a) the tile data
+	2.1 the tile data
-	b) the data to do with the Beziken and Bezirksregionen
+	2.2 the data to do with the Beziken and Bezirksregionen